Hansimov/GPT-Agents/chat-history/bing-2023-0628-process-of-vue-router.md

 On the other hand, you would use `.ts` files to write TypeScript code that is not specific to a single Vue component.
 For example, you might use `.ts` files to define utility functions, store modules, or other parts of your application that are not tied to a specific component.

 In general, you would use `.vue` files to define your Vue components and `.ts` files to write other TypeScript code in your Vue 3 project.
 However, this is not a strict rule and you can organize your code in whatever way makes the most sense for your project.

+## In a typical vue project, there are "views" and "compoenents".
+**1st, explain these two directories.**
+**2nd, introduce their differences.**
+**3rd, answer when to put files in "views", when to put files in "components"**

+In a typical Vue project, you might have two directories for organizing your components: `views` and `components`.

+1. **Views**: The `views` directory typically contains top-level components that represent the different “pages” or “screens” of your application.
+These components are often associated with routes in your application, and are responsible for displaying the main content of each page.

+2. **Components**: The `components` directory typically contains reusable components that can be used in multiple places throughout your application.
+These components are often smaller and more focused than view components, and are used to build up the UI of your application.

+The main difference between `views` and `components` is their level of abstraction and their intended use.
+View components are top-level components that represent entire pages or screens, while component components are smaller, reusable building blocks.

+In general, you would put files in the `views` directory if they represent top-level pages or screens in your application, and you would put files in the `components` directory if they define reusable components that can be used in multiple places.

+For example, you might have a `Home.vue` file in the `views` directory that represents the home page of your application, and a `Button.vue` file in the `components` directory that defines a reusable button component.